 Or you can find a financial advisor to help you build one based on your own investment goals and risk tolerance.
 SmartAsset’s asset allocation calculator can give you a good glimpse of what a diversified investment portfolio may look like based on how conservative or aggressive you are with investments.

-If you’re lucky, your employer may provide a company match on your Roth 401(k).
-Basically, your employer contributes as much as you do to your own plan each year, up to a certain percentage limit.
-This can sometimes go up to 6%, and it’s essentially free money.
+Company matches are powerful because your employer contributes as much as you do to your own plan, up to a certain percentage limit each year.
+This can sometimes go up to 3% to 6%, and it’s essentially free money.
 Because Roth IRAs are not employer-sponsored, you won’t find that perk when you invest in one.

 However, there is a catch to the employer match in a Roth 401(k).
 The money your employer puts in doesn’t get the after-tax treatment as described above.
 Instead, it gets put into a traditional IRA in your name.
 This means you won’t get to make eligible withdrawals on the earnings of this portion.
 But they are tax-deductible.
 So it’s important to understand traditional 401(k)s if you’re getting a company match on your Roth 401(k).